Redditor Firmly Opposes Wife’s Decision To Adopt A Cat Due To Their Childhood Trauma

 By working together, couples can develop strategies to create a more balanced and supportive dynamic.

-A fellow victim of an animal attack reminded OP that there were plenty of sweet-natured felines that could charm even the socks of the most cat-averse among us.
+A fellow victim of an animal attack reminded OP that there are plenty of sweet-natured felines that could charm even the socks off the most cat-averse among us.
 Their advice?
 Keep an open mind, OP, as you work things out!

 We’d love to get your thoughts on this story.
 Join the conversation in the comments.